CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term2.md

 * Combine at least two distinct datasets
-* Use an example dataset or bring your own
+* Persist at least one dataset in a database (SQL or NoSQL) the rest can be loaded directly from a file
-* Persist at least one dataset in a database (SQL or NoSQL)
+* Use an API to enrich your data
 * Build an ETL data pipeline with Knime
 * Do some data cleaning
-* Do some basic analytics or visualization on the end of the pipeline
+* Do some basic analytics or visualization at the end of the pipeline